Tush (ZZ Top song): Composition

 The song is a twelve-bar blues in the key of G in standard tuning.
 Bassist Dusty Hill has said the song was written at a sound check in about ten minutes.
 The recording was produced by Bill Ham and recorded and mixed by Terry Manning.

 Billy Gibbons said, "We were in Florence, Alabama, playing in a rodeo arena with a dirt floor.
 We decided to play a bit in the afternoon.
 I hit that opening lick, and Dave Blayney, our lighting director, gave us the hand [twirls a finger in the air]: 'Keep it going.'
 Then Dusty leaned over, and said, “What are we going to call this thing?".
 The Texas singer Roy Head had a flip side in 1966, 'Tush Hog.'
 Down South, the word meant deluxe, plush.
 And a tush hog was very deluxe.
 We had the riff going, Dusty fell in with the vocal, and we wrote it in three minutes.
 We had the advantage of that dual meaning of the word 'tush' [grins].
 It's that secret blues language — saying it without saying it."

-Reception
+Critical reception

 Cash Box said that it has "some slide lead guitar work that'll have 'em bumpin' their 'tushes' from Dallas to L.A." and called the song "super summer dance rock and roll."
 Record World said the song "comes in a tight little hard rock package, just waiting to be let loose to boogie, boogie, boogie!"